AV306/xenon/README.md

 # Xenon Client

+## Xenon 1.17.x is DEPRECATED.

+You shouldn't be playing Minecraft 1.17, 1.18 is way better.

+This branch is also *very* behind 1.18 (main).

 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.